google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permissions-subscriptions.markdown

 ## Check permissions {#check-permissions}

 Always check for an existing permission when the page loads.
-If the permission has already been granted you'll be able to start sending customized notifications sooner than you would for new users.
-Finally, it lets you set the state of any controls that manage the subscription.
+If the permission has already been granted you'll be able to start sending notifications immediately.
+Either way use this information to set the state of permission settings.
 An example of this is shown below.
+To be clear, we're not asking for anything yet.

 {% include shared/note.liquid list=page.notes.clarity %}